mylinuxforwork/dotfiles/README.md

 In the ML4W welcome app you can switch between a Laptop (systemctl) and Desktop PC configuration (dpms).
 The prepared hypridle templates are stored in /hypr/conf/hypridle/ and will overwrite the file /hypr/hypridle.conf

+The selected hypridle configuration can be restored from the ML4W installer during a dotfiles update.

 ## Installation in a KVM virtual machine

 Qtile X11 works fine in a KVM virtual machine.
 The Hyprland performance is low but it's enough for testing new features.